trilbymedia/grav-plugin-page-toc/README.md

 ## Credits

 The majority of this plugin's functionality is provided by the [PHP TOC Generator](https://github.com/caseyamcl/toc) library by [Casey McLaughlin](https://github.com/caseyamcl).
-So Thanks for making this a trivial plugin for Grav!
+So Thanks for making this plugin for Grav possible!